kananpandit02/hand_gesture_control/README.md

 ### ✅ Gesture Guide For All Modules
 ✅🖱️ Part 1: Virtual Mouse Control
-Control your mouse with your hand!
+,Control your mouse with your hand!

 ✅ 🖐️ Virtual Mouse Control – Gesture Guide